-Christmas brings with it a lot of excitement in the home, whether that is the influx of friends and family members OR frantic Christmas present wrapping, cooking and parties.
+Christmas brings with it a lot of excitement in the home (although probably quieter this year).
 This can really test our canine's tolerance, patience and behaviour especially when there may be reduced exercise, heightened excitement around the home, not to mention a host of sparkly decorations and tempting smelling food around the house!

 Having more people around the home can prove either exciting or stressful for your dog.
 Ensure house-guests understand your canine's individual needs; whether that is to limit petting or stroking to a minimum, allowing the dog to retreat to a quiet corner when he needs to, or for the more exuberant types not rewarding them for behaviour such as jumping up!
 If you are struggling with dog training tasks over the Christmas period assess whether your dog is listening to you or distracted by their environment and make sure you get your dog's 100% attention before you ask him to complete a task or behaviour as otherwise the competing distractions may affect our dog's capacity to perform a command.